Single-Step Sensor Installation Guide

 .

-Step 3: APM Instrumentation (Node.js)
+Step 3: APM Instrumentation (Example - Node.js)

 Below is the example for Node.js application instrumentation.